A wise sage once said:

-So listen up Pepper Pike (the most expensive place in Ohio) as we explain how we created this ranking.
+So listen up Oxford (the most expensive place in Ohio) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Ohio and the cheapest places in the country: